IgG4-related disease: Other interventions

 When organ involvement causes local mechanical problems, further organ-specific interventions may be necessary.
 For example, when a tumefactive lesion causes obstruction of the bile duct, it may be necessary to insert a biliary stent to allow the bile to drain freely.

 Similarly, ureteral or vascular stents, surgical resection or radiotherapy may be considered for various different presenting problems.

 Trials

-Research is also underway to evaluate the effect and safety of plasmablast-directed therapy with a monoclonal antibody (XmAb5871) which inhibits B-cell function without depleting these immune cells.
-XmAb5871 targets CD19 with its variable domain and has an Fc domain that has increased affinity to FcγRIIb.
+Research is also underway to evaluate the effect and safety of plasmablast-directed therapy with a monoclonal antibody (XmAb5871, obexelimab) which inhibits B-cell function without depleting these immune cells.

 Epidemiology

 As recognition of IgG4-RD is relatively recent, there are limited studies on its epidemiology.
 It is therefore difficult to make an accurate estimation of prevalence.
 Furthermore, age of onset is almost impossible to estimate; age at diagnosis is frequently misused as the age of onset.

 A 2011 study estimated the incidence of IgG4-RD in Japan at 2.8–10.8/million population, with a median age of onset of 58 years.
+Another study based on United States healthcare administrative claims data estimated the prevalence of IgG4-RD at 5.3/100,000 (about 1/20,000).

 Nomenclature

 Prior to 2011, IgG4-RD used to get mentioned in the medical literature under various different names.
+In addition, there are a number of historical reports in the literature of disease associations, which, in retrospect are likely to have been different manifestations of IgG4 disease.
+For example, Banerjee et al[1989] reported two patients with autoimmune hepatitis and febrile panniculitis.
+On each occasion the panniculitis responded to increasing the doses of prednisolone.